rambodazimi/Arena-Ticketing-System/README.md

 • A list of at least five alternative tasks is offered to the user.
 An additional alternative should be quit.

-• The loop works as follows
+• The loop works as follows:

   – The user selects an alternative.